wheelercj/Radix-Converter/README.md

 https://en.wikipedia.org/wiki/List_of_numeral_systems#Standard_positional_numeral_systems

 ## What is numerals-only form?
-Numerals-only form is a system for representing numbers of any base using only numerals (0-9), as opposed to also using letters such as for hexadecimal (base 16), which normally uses A for 10, B for 11, etc. up to F for 15.
+Numerals-only form is a system for representing numbers of any base using only numerals (0-9), as opposed to also using letters such as for hexadecimal (base 16), which normally uses a for 10, b for 11, etc. up to f for 15.

 To write a number in numerals-only form, simply write commas between each of the digits, then replace digits that are not numerals with their numeral value.
-For example, the hexadecimal number 7A3F2 in standard form can be written as 7,10,3,15,2 in numerals-only form.
+For example, the hexadecimal number 7a3f2 in standard form can be written as 7,10,3,15,2 in numerals-only form.

 ![Numerals-only notation example](docs/numeralsOnlyNotationExample.png)